The Impact of Renewable Energy Communities in the Italian Day-Ahead Electricity Market: A Scenario Analysis: Literature review

-At the same time, other studies point to systemic detriments of REC deployment.
-Biggar and Hesamzadeh \citeyearpar{biggar8EnergyCommunities2022} and Robinson and Guayo \citeyearpar{robinson5AlignmentEnergy2022} argue that a REC may arbitrate\footnote{Arbitrage effect emerges when collective generators and consumers/prosumers have distinct selling and buying prices.
-When they unite into an energy community, generator now can supply energy directly to members of the REC while latter remunerate the former with a payment that is higher than conventional price for selling into the grid but lower than a conventional buying price for consumers.
-As a result, both parties win while the regulatory effect of the price has vanished.} between retail and selling prices in cases when it acts as a united entity which purchases part of its electricity externally from a single retailer.
-As a consequence, the effect of non-uniform tariffs (time-of-use and locational tariffs) is eliminated, which could make the system operation costlier and potentially may lead to the further expansion of the network.
-Biggar and Hesamzadeh \citeyearpar{biggar8EnergyCommunities2022} indicate that retail customers do not typically face the correct incentives to use energy according to market and grid situations.
-When customers unite into RECs it may further amplify the impact of such inefficient tariffs.
-The same study \citeyearpar{biggar8EnergyCommunities2022} argues that the reduction in network exploitation exacerbates network operator’s ‘death spiral’ effect\footnote{Death spiral effect is a well-known phenomenon which describes a situation when distributed energy resources lead to prosumers paying less with volumetric distribution charges.
+{ \textsuperscript{a} Arbitrage effect emerges when collective generators and consumers/prosumers have distinct selling and buying prices.
+When they unite into an energy community, generators can supply energy directly to members of the REC while members remunerate the generators with a payment that is higher than the conventional selling price into the grid but lower than the conventional buying price for consumers.
+As a result, both parties benefit while the regulatory effect of the price vanishes.
+The buying price for consumers from local generators can be implicitly lowered compared to the buying price from a central market if the distribution/transmission charge is distance-based. \\ \textsuperscript{b} Death spiral effect describes a situation when distributed energy resources lead to prosumers paying less with volumetric distribution charges.
 Consequently, system operators (DSOs/TSOs) become under-paid for its previous infrastructure investment, which is usually higher than a decreased usage of a network due to self-consumption.
-System operators shift these costs instead onto other consumers, which in turn stimulate them to transform into prosumers as well, thereby shrinking the customer base iteratively.}.
-Robinson and Guayo \citeyearpar{robinson5AlignmentEnergy2022} and Parag and Sovacool \citeyearpar{paragElectricityMarketDesign2016a} say that locating RECs in places with over-supply of electricity increases transmission grid costs and losses due to increased electricity injection where congestion bottlenecks are present.
-In addition, small capacity renewable generators are costlier for the system because they are more expensive by LCOE than large capacity renewable generators \citep{robinson5AlignmentEnergy2022}.
-Parag and Sovacool \citeyearpar{paragElectricityMarketDesign2016a} point that RECs might erode sensitive protections on privacy.
-Lastly, the same authors argue that some REC business models might be harder to deploy than others.
-For example, it is difficult to align the interests of peer-to-peer RECs with the interests of a broader society.
-Peer-to-peer business model can also entail high transaction costs.
-As we can see, the literature points to multiple potential harms to the system and stakeholders\footnote{Since our study aims to analyze systemic impacts, we skip the literature review of impacts on the individual stakeholders in the main text.
-Instead, we include the review of these impacts in \nameref{sec:Appendix B}.} from the deployment of RECs.
-However, these potential harms relate to a variety of REC types and not all are necessarily applicable to the ‘community collective generation’ type deployed in Italy \footnote{Koltunov \citeyearpar{Koltunov2025impactofREConElectricitySystem} can be consulted for an in-depth discussion on the impacts of individual REC business models on the electricity system and its stakeholders.}. \\
+System operators shift these costs instead onto other consumers, which in turn stimulate them to transform into prosumers as well, thereby shrinking the customer base iteratively. }}